aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

-   awslabs/jsii#175

-   Interface proxies (and builders) do not respect optional arguments in methods
+   awslabs/jsii#175 Interface proxies (and builders) do not respect optional arguments in methods.